geogav/BiodataAnalysisGroup.github.io/pages/code-of-conduct.md

 ## Undergraduate students
 All of the [above](#everyone), plus you will be expected to:
 - Assist other lab members with data collection or analysis (typically you will be assigned to particular projects).
-- Work with the lab manager and/or your research mentor to determine your weekly schedule.
-If you are not able to come in during your normal scheduled time, you must let the lab manager know.
+- Work with your research mentor to determine your weekly schedule.
+If you are not able to come in during your normal scheduled time, you must let your mentor know.
-- Provide extra support to the lab manager (this may include filing paperwork).
-If you are in lab and do not have a task to do, you should ask the lab manager or your supervisor whether there is anything you can help out with.
-- At the beginning of each semester, complete the start-of-semester form pinned to the `#undergrads` channel on Slack.
-- At the end of each semester, complete the end-of-semester form pinned to the `#undergrads` channel on Slack.
-- Undergraduates who work in the lab for a full semester may have the option to assist with an EEG project during the following semesters in the lab.
-- Undergraduates who work in the lab for a full year may have the option to assist with an fMRI project during the following semesters in the lab.
-- *If you are earning course credit for research, you must additionally:*
- - Attend at least one of our lab meetings or journal clubs per week.
- - Present at one meeting during the semester.
- - Write a short essay on your research topic or experiences at the end of the semester.
-- For more information about undergraduate research positions, refer to the [Undergraduate research](#undergraduate-research) section below.

 # Code of conduct
 ## General